Healthy Homes Assessment Frimley

 Insulation Frimley

-Underfloor and ceiling insulation is required in all rental homes from 1 July 2019.
-All landlords and property managers have to ensure the insulation meets standards that are in line with the latest standard.
-In some instances, existing ceiling insulation or insulation in the sub floor space might require to be topped up or replaced.
+Insulation for underfloor and ceilings is a requirement on all rental homes from 1 July 2019.
+All landlords and property managers are required to make sure that the insulation meets the new standard.
+In some instances, an existing insulation on the ceiling or in the sub floor space might require to be topped up or replaced.

-A well-insulated house can help control condensation, and decrease the risk of mould and damp, as well as making more easy to allow the house to hold heat.
+A house that is well-insulated can help control condensation and lower the chance of mould and dampness, and it will make more easy to allow the house to hold warmth.

-The "R" is a symbol for thermal resistance, and is a measure of how well insulation resists heat flow.
-The more high the R-value, higher the standard of insulation.
+The "R" stands for thermal resistance, and it is a measurement of how well insulation can withstand heat flow.
+The greater the R-value, the more effective the insulation.

 • Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3